The Evolution of Data Publishing

 The number becomes outdated.
 The chart loses relevance.
 The insight decays, but keeps getting copied anyway.

 Conversations about charts focus on design: colors, labels, choosing the right visualization.
 Those matter.
-But the systems that surface information have changed the rules, and design conversations haven't caught up.
+But the systems that surface information have changed the rules, and design conversations have not caught up.

-The problem isn't bad data.
-It's data that stopped being maintained.
+The real problem is data that stopped being maintained.

 The Liability